 Let's start over.
 Banks are required to have Tier 1 capital equal to at least 6 percent of their assets, but what does that mean?
 Like, you go measure a bank's assets.
 Take all the stuff a bank has, dump it on a big table, sort it out, and see how much there is.
 It is ... hard, no?
 The assets of a bank cannot be comprehended by a mortal mind.
 I told you a few paragraphs ago that Morgan Stanley had $832.7 billion of assets, but I was lying.
 That's just what Morgan Stanley says in its certified audited financial statements filed with the Securities and Exchange Commission.
 That's not actually the size of its assets.
 What would "the size of its assets" even mean?

 Another form of measurement is the thing used to calculate the leverage ratio.
 This manages to find rather more assets at Morgan Stanley.
 Where does it find them?
 Oh, places.
-Generally, the new rule counts "total leverage exposure" to include:
+Generally, have their purposes "total leverage exposure" to include:

 - GAAP assets;